Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 - Petersen, K., Feldt, R., Mujtaba, S., & Mattsson, M. (2015).
 Systematic mapping studies in software engineering.
 14th International Conference on Evaluation and Assessment in Software Engineering (pp. 68–77).
 ACM.
 DOI: 10.1145/2745802.2745814

 - Pew Research Center.
 (2023).
 The state of telework in 2023.
-URL: https://www.pewresearch.org/
+URL: https://www.pewresearch.org/short-reads/2023/03/30/about-a-third-of-us-workers-who-can-work-from-home-do-so-all-the-time/

 - Roskams, M., & Haynes, B. P. (2019).
 Workplace alignment: Creating the right balance.
 Journal of Corporate Real Estate, 21(2), 68–86.
 DOI: 10.1108/JCRE-10-2017-0037